kubernetes/kops/upup/pkg/fi/nodeup/README.md

 Two special extensions are recognized:

 * .asset will be sourced from assets.
-Assets are binaries that are made available to the installer, e.g. from a .tar.gz distributino
+Assets are binaries that are made available to the installer, e.g. from a .tar.gz distributions
 * .template is a go template

 packages